mandelsoft/spiff/README.md

 yields the value `25` for the field `result`.

+The function `parse` supports an optional second argument, the _parse mode_.
+Here the same modes are possible as for the [read function](#-readfileyml-).
+The default parsing mode is `import`, the content is just parsed and there is no further evaluation during this step.

 ### `(( asjson(expr) ))`

 This function transforms a yaml value given by its argument to a _json_ string.